 Yum, yum ...

-The base: fried noodles, then, mixed with omelette bits, in various condiments and spices (fish sauce nam-pla or fish sauce, tamarind juice, small red peppers, garlic, pepper, shallots, soya beans ...), which can be served with shrimp, chicken or tofu.
-Everything is basically garnished with crushed peanuts, coriander and a small piece of lemon.
-The noodles of lemon juice are sprinkled with water, and, according to taste, they are completed with these mysterious condiments, which tear you more or less from the mouth, available in small pots on the tables.
+The base: stir-fried noodles, then, mixed with bits of omelette, in various condiments and spices (fish sauce, etc.). nam-pla or fish saucetamarind juice, small red chillies, garlic, pepper, shallots, bean sprouts...), topped with your choice of shrimp, chicken or tofu.
+The noodles are garnished with crushed peanuts, coriander and a squeeze of lemon.
+The noodles are sprinkled with lemon juice, and topped off to taste with these mysterious condiments, available in little pots on the tables.

-Avoid ordering your Thai pad in restaurants for tourists, prefer the authentic version of small street boui-bouis, choosing those that seem very popular with Thais: in general, the noodles are much less oily and less faded, the mixture of spices and aromas infinitely more subtle.
+Avoid ordering your Thai pad In tourist restaurants, prefer the authentic version of small street food joints, choosing those that seem to be very popular with Thais: in general, the noodles are much less oily and bland, and the blend of spices and aromas infinitely more subtle.